oteri1337/ehub/README.md

 # Todos

-## done similar
+# done similar

-refresh profile users read page

-new screenshots - singup, password and chats read page

-department dropdown select

-display nse number

-test pagination chats
+sub categories pdfs

+improve login page on small devices

+# other phone

 notification takes you to page in app for forum and events

-improve login page on small devices

-start chat optimistic

 unread messages forum

 group notifications on android

 clear notifications after view

-major - schedule notification for event

-# web work

-improve ux pdf upload - percentage, view image

-rename and rearrange pdf groups

-## fresh

-sub categories pdfs

-more control of the forum

-Google Play Registration

 # Image Caching